JueXiuHuang/MapArtist/web/docs/index.en.md

 :sparkles: Free.
 :sparkles: Open source.
-:sparkles: Support Windows & Linux.
+:sparkles: Support Windows, Linux, and macOS.
 :sparkles: Moving by walking, flying is not necessary.
 :sparkles: Can be controlled through Discord.
 :sparkles: Multiple bots can work together without any communication.